ROCm/rocWMMA/README.md

 ## Documentation

-For more comprehensive documentation on installation, samples and test contents, API reference and programmer's guide you may build the documentation locally using the following commands:
+For more comprehensive documentation on installation, samples and test contents, API reference and programmer's guide you can build the documentation locally using the following commands:

 ```bash
 cd docs